A Roadmap for the Development of the "SP Machine" for Artificial Intelligence: Introduction

 \subsection{Presentation}

-After a summary of our research strategy (Section \ref{research_strategy_section}), several sections describe things that need to be done in the development of the SP machine, including a description of problems to be solved, and potential solutions to those problems.
-Some areas of application may yield benefits on relatively short timescales (Section \ref{apps_on_short_timescales_section}).
+After a summary of the research strategy which is envisaged (Section \ref{overview_of_research_strategy_section}), several sections describe things that need to be done in the development of the SP Machine, including a description of problems to be solved, and potential solutions to those problems, including some areas of application that may yield benefits on relatively short timescales.

-Four of the sections are about pieces of ``unfinished business'' in the development of the SP machine, outlined in \cite[Section 3.3]{sp_extended_overview}: processing information in two or more dimensions (Section \ref{processing_2d+_information_section}); recognition of perceptual features in speech and visual images (Section \ref{low_level_features_in_speech_and_vision_section}); unsupervised learning (Section \ref{unsupervised_learning_development_section}); and processing numbers (Section \ref{processing_numbers_section}).
+Four of the sections are about pieces of ``unfinished business'' in the development of the SP Machine, outlined in \cite[Section 3.3]{sp_extended_overview}: processing information in two or more dimensions (Section \ref{processing_2d+_information_section}); recognition of perceptual features in speech and visual images (Section \ref{low_level_features_in_speech_and_vision_section}); unsupervised learning (Section \ref{unsupervised_learning_development_section}); and processing numbers (Section \ref{processing_numbers_section}).

-\subsection{An invitation}
+\subsection{An Invitation}

 In accordance with the saying that ``A camel is a horse designed by a committee'', the development of a scientific theory, like writing a novel or composing a symphony, is a task that is not easily shared.
-Now that the SP theory is relatively mature, it should become easier progressively for other researchers to work on the several avenues that now need to be explored, without treading on each others' toes.
+But now that the SP Theory is relatively mature, it should become easier progressively for other researchers to work on the several avenues that now need to be explored, without treading on each others' toes.

-We would very much welcome the involvement of other researchers and would be happy to discuss possibilities, and the necessary facilities, including software.
+The involvement of other researchers would be very much welcomed.
+The authors of this paper would be happy to discuss possibilities, and the necessary facilities.